cc-archive/vocabulary-legacy/src/elements/Shield/Shield.md

 ```

 The message part of the shield can be colored with any color from the set
-provided by CC Vocabulary.
+provided by Vocabulary.
 No one likes grey.

 Also you may use one of the four shades, namely `lighter`, `light`, `dark` and `darker`,
 to accentuate the color.